 - Store in the refrigerator for 3-5 days in an airtight container, or transfer to the freezer in freezer-safe bags.
 Reheat in the microwave to thaw.
 If not adding frosting, serve with a dollop of almond butter on top, if desired.

-That’s all, folks!
-As always, please tag me in your creations at @wellnessforthewin on Instagram or my Facebook page.
+As always, please tag me in your creations at @wellnessforthewin on Instagram or my Facebook page, and pin this on Pinterest so you can make it over and over again!
 I can’t wait to hear what you think!